xqtbox/Text-Pairs-Relation-Classification/README.md

-# Convolutional Neural Networks for Text Pairs Classification
+# Deep Learning for Text Pairs Classification

 This project is used by my bachelor graduation project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).

-The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences based on Convolutional Neural Networks.
+The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences based on Neural Networks (Fasttext, CNN, LSTM, etc.).

-The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).

 ## Requirements